ReflectionHLE/ReflectionHLE/README.md

 Supported game data, described by DOS versions
 ----------------------------------------------

-- Keen Dreams: Shareware (EGA) v1.13, CGA v1.05, Registered (EGA) v1.93
+- Keen Dreams: Registered CGA+EGA v1.00, Shareware (EGA) v1.13,
-and Shareware (EGA) v1.20.
+CGA v1.05, Registered (EGA) v1.93 and Shareware (EGA) v1.20.
 There's also partial support for the data from the 2015 re-release (Steam / IndieGameStand).
 - Catacomb 3-D (The Descent): Versions 1.00 and 1.22.
 - The Catacomb Abyss: Versions 1.13 (QA [0], Shareware) and 1.24 (rev 1).
 - The Catacomb Armageddon: Version 1.02 (rev 1).